desertcod98/RoadHook/README.md

 #include "E:\RoadHook\RoadHook.h"
 #pragma comment(lib, "E:\\RoadHook\\RoadHook.lib")

-//If you are using the trampoline function, define the it with the correct calling convention and arguments. typedef int (WINAPI* MessageBoxWType)(HWND, LPCWSTR, LPCWSTR, UINT);
+//If you are using the trampoline function, define it with the correct calling convention and arguments. typedef int (WINAPI* MessageBoxWType)(HWND, LPCWSTR, LPCWSTR, UINT);
 //Function pointer to the 'original' function (in reality it is the trampoline function) MessageBoxWType messageBoxW = NULL;